Activities – things to do for free or cheap

 Hugely popular annual evening event sees Museums turning down their lights, running special family events and trails, and encouraging torchlight exploration.

-Science Festival – March
+Cambridge Festival – March/April

 Launched as a one-day event in 2000, The Big Draw is now an annual month-long festival of over one thousand events across the UK.
 Every October, museums, galleries, heritage sites, libraries, schools and parks join in – inviting people of all ages to discover how drawing can connect them with their surroundings and the wider community.